Roy Inwood: World War II

 Less than a month after the outbreak of World War II, Inwood volunteered for service in the Citizens Military Forces and again enlisted as a private, although he was promoted to sergeant within a week.
 In March 1940 he was transferred to the 4th Military District (4 MD) Australian Provost Corps (military police) section, and was promoted to staff sergeant.
 He was then transferred to the 4 MD detention barracks staff in November.
 He went on leave for three weeks in January–February 1941, and was transferred back to the provost section, later provost company, in November, and two weeks later was promoted to warrant officer class two.
 In April 1942, he was temporarily promoted to warrant officer class one, before being transferred back to a detention barracks in August.
 Inwood married Louise Elizabeth Gates in 1942, and this was a happy marriage.
 In June 1943, Inwood was transferred from the Australian Provost Corps to the Military Prison and Detention Barracks Service, and was then posted around various detention barracks, being substantively promoted to warrant officer class one in November 1943.
 Aged 54, he was medically discharged on 30 November 1944 due to a deterioration in his overall health.
 For his service in World War II, Inwood received the War Medal 1939–1945 and Australia Service Medal 1939–1945.
-He was also later awarded the King George VI Coronation Medal and Queen Elizabeth II Coronation Medal.
+He was also awarded the King George VI Coronation Medal and later the Queen Elizabeth II Coronation Medal.